-THE PILOT- After the proper size pilot for the valve guide has been selected, the tapered sleeve on this pilot should be run out on its thread as far as possible.
-Then insert this pilot until its upper taper stops on the top of the valve guide.
-Turn the pilot clockwise with a pilot pin or pilot wrench to draw the split sleeve against the pilot's lower taper, thus expanding the split sleeve and locking the pilot tightly in the guide.
-Do not overtighten - a firm fit is desirable.
-To remove the pilot, turn it once or twice counterclockwise and pull out.
+INSERTING THE PILOT- After the proper size pilot for the valve guide has been se should be run out on its thread as far as possible.
+Then insert this pilot until its up guide.
+Turn the pilot clockwise with a pilot pin or pilot wrench to draw the split slee expanding the split sleeve and locking the pilot tightly in the guide.
+Do not overtigh the pilot, turn it once or twice counterclockwise and pull out.